Malaysia Travel Advice, Embassies & Tourist Offices

 Ramadan

 Ramadan is a holy month for Muslims.
 The dates vary by year and country.
-Ramadan will take place between March and April in Malaysia in 2024.
+In Malaysia, Ramadan will take place in March 2025.

 During this time, you should: